 I work from the Harley Foundation Studios on the Welbeck Estate in North Nottinghamshire near Worksop.
 It is a large purpose-built workshop space on two levels which is totally self-contained.
 It gives me the space to work on large sculptures, store work for exhibitions and prepare for community workshops.

 My sculptures made from waste materials are often representations of the natural world – for example a bumblebee with umbrella spoke antennae and face made from a respirator; a goat with an inner-tube beard and bike seat head on top of a mountain made largely from fly-tipped white goods.

 If you are interested in this work, please contact the artist directly through the links above.

 Open Studio: virtually on 22-23 May

 During 2020 and into 2021 I have been creating work for a solo exhibition at the Harley Gallery, entitled Force of Nature, that was originally due to open in July 2020.
-Due to the pandemic it has been postponed until 2022, but I am close to completing the three installations I’m making for it and have been documenting the process.
-This is a work in progress video showing the development of two of the pieces, Wild Goat and Bearded Vulture.
+Due to the pandemic it has been postponed until 2022.
+I’ve uploaded two videos showing the making of two of the pieces, Wild Goat and Bearded Vulture.
 The goat, on a mountain of electrical waste, is made partly from fly-tipped household waste found on Nottinghamshire nature reserves, and the vulture is inspired by Vigo, the female bearded vulture that flew over from the Alps and spent a few weeks in the Peak District last summer.